 Introducing toddlers to learning games early helps them get a head start on counting and get excited about math!
 Hands-on activities also allow them to engage while playing and learning.

 Everything from counting with Play-Doh to matching Christmas Trees can be found in this bundle.
+There are even some interesting STEM activities.

 To make this even better, the author updates this page regularly, so there are always new ideas being added!